September 17, 2007

 Off to Neverland!

 As of last week, the Market Climate for stocks remained characterized by unfavorable valuations and unfavorable market action.
-The Strategic Growth Fund continues to hold a fully hedged investment stance – fully invested in a diversified portfolio of individual stocks, with an offsetting short position in the S&P 500 and Russell 2000 indices to mute the impact of market fluctuations.
-As usual, when the Fund is fully hedged, the primary source of expected returns is the difference in performance between the stocks held by the Fund and the indices we use to hedge.
+The Strategic Growth Fund continues to hold a fully hedged investment stance - fully invested in a diversified portfolio of individual stocks, with an offsetting short position in the S&P 500 and Russell 2000 indices to mute the impact of market fluctuations.
+When the Fund is fully hedged (and provided that our long-put/short-call index option combinations have identical strike prices and expirations), the primary source of expected returns is the difference in performance between the stocks held by the Fund and the indices we use to hedge.

 The Fund is emphatically not hedged based on a forecast or expectation of a major market decline here.
 It is hedged because - on average - the S&P 500 and other indices have lagged Treasury bills under similar conditions.
 If market internals were to improve materially (without establishing a steeply overbought condition), we would remove a portion of our hedges and accept some amount of "speculative" exposure, despite valuations that I view as rich.